 “Note, these rules relate to uncomplicated pregnancies,” says Dr. Rogenstein.
-She recommends Motherisk as a great resource for moms-to-be.
-“If you have any questions about environmental exposures, medications in pregnancy, or even going to the gym, you can ask them.”
+“If you have any questions about environmental exposures, medications in pregnancy, or even going to the gym, you can ask your doctor.”

 Originally published in ParentsCanada magazine, August/September 2014.